-Already an inductee in The Songwriters Hall of Fame, lyricist Hal David is again honored, this time with the coveted Johnny Mercer Award, given annually in memory of the late founding president of the organization.
+Already an inductee in The Songwriters Hall of Fame in 1972, lyricist Hal David was again honored, this time with the coveted Johnny Mercer Award, given annually in memory of the late founding president of the organization.
 Like Mercer, Hal David exemplifies the highest level of achievement in the fine art of the written word that accompanies the music of a memorable song.

 Despite his substantial music credentials, David, as a young man, turned to journalism as a potential career, and like a number of other illustrious magicians of words on the printed page, cut his eye teeth at The New York Post.

 While pouring out words of the news in The Post’s city room, David dabbled in song lyrics as well, and thanks to a lucky break, wrote his first successful lyric for “swing and sway” bandleader, Sammy Kaye, in 1947.
 With this entree, the door was opened and other hits came tumbling out of David’s busy typewriter.
 One of the first of these was “Four Winds and the Seven Seas,” created with co-writer, Don Rodney, a vocalist for the Guy Lombardo orchestra.
 A recording by the Lombardo ensemble became a hit.
 David followed with “Broken-Hearted Melody,” which became Sarah Vaughan’s biggest single hit ever, and “Johnny Get Angry,” a great success for yet another female singer, Joanie Sommers.